 Internships provide full-time or part-time temporary positions in your major field of study.
 An internship is any type of work experience that does not fall into the requirements of the Cooperative Education Program.
-The bulk of these opportunities are part-time continuous or temporary work or full-time summer work.To find out more information about becoming a part of the Internship program at Purdue University Calumet, please visit or call Career Services at 219/989-2600.
+The bulk of these opportunities are part-time continuous or temporary work or full-time summer work.To find out more information about becoming a part of the Internship program at Purdue University Calumet, please visit or call The Career Center at 219/989-2600.

 - be enrolled as a Purdue University Calumet student in an academic program